yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 Preprocessing data
 -----
 I tried three different preprocessing methods.
-Here is the result:
+To compare how they affect classification performance, I used the same, default model and got the following result:

 | Preprocessing Method	| Training Accuracy | Validation Accuracy |
 |:---------------------|------------------:|-----------------:|